NathanKr/github-actions-simply-deploy-to-vps/README.md

 <li>your local machine - issue from here e.g. git push to main branch</li>
 <li>Github - your private repo to be deployed on VPS is here</li>
 <li>Github Actions Runner - this run the workflow file</li>
-<li>VPS - here the private repo is deployed on digital ocean droplet</li>
+<li>VPS - here the private repo is deployed on Digital Ocean droplet</li>
 </ul>

 These four component and the flow between them is described in this image